-Northeast of Spokane, US-2 crosses a few miles of suburban sprawl before winding through 35 miles of beautiful forested uplands and occasional crossroads communities on the Idaho border.
+Northeast of Spokane, US-2 crosses a few miles of suburban sprawl before winding through 35 mi (56 km) of beautiful forested uplands and occasional crossroads communities on the Idaho border.
 Straddling the state line, Newport (pop.
-2,126) began as a small trading post on the Idaho side in 1889, then moved to Washington when the Great Northern Railroad arrived in 1892.
-The original town site, overlooking the Pend Oreille (pronounced “PON-doo-ray”) River, holds the business district, while the railroad legacy still defines much of the main part of town.
-Two depots face each other along US-2 at the south end of the three-block main street, Washington Avenue, one holding the offices of a lumber company, the other housing the small but enjoyable Pend Oreille County Museum (402 South Washington Ave., daily May-Oct., donations), which has farming and mining artifacts—plus a pencil collection.
+2,150) began as a small trading post on the Idaho side in 1889, then moved to Washington when the Great Northern Railway arrived in 1892.
+The original town site, overlooking the Pend Oreille (pronounced “PON-duh-ray”) River, holds the business district, while the railroad legacy still defines much of the main part of town.
+Two depots face each other along US-2 at the south end of the three-block main street, Washington Avenue, one holding the offices of a lumber company, the other housing the small but enjoyable Pend Oreille County Museum (daily May-Oct., $5), which has farming and mining artifacts—plus a pencil collection.